HOOMD-blue is a general-purpose particle simulation toolkit. It scales from a single CPU core to thousands of GPUs.

 The signac framework aids in the management of large and heterogeneous data spaces.
 It provides a simple and robust data model to create a well-defined indexable storage layout for data and metadata.
 This makes it easier to operate on large data spaces, streamlines post-processing and analysis and makes data collectively accessible.

-signac is open-source and freely available for Python versions 2.7.x and 3.4+.
-For more details about Signac and how to get started please visit the signac website.
+Signac is open-source and freely available for Python versions 3.6+.
+For more details about signac and how to get started please visit the signac website.

 plato is a python library for visualization of many-particle systems.
 It is able to render collections of objects using a range of interactive (for live analysis) or static (for use in scripted workflows) rendering backends.
 Documentation and examples are available for browsing.